promotesd/DeMoE/README.md

 ```

 ## Acknowledgments
-Some components of this code implementation are adopted from [CLIP](https://github.com/openai/CLIP), [IRRA](https://github.com/anosorae/IRRA) and [Mixtral](https://github.com/mistralai/mistral-inference).
+Some components of this code implementation are adopted from [CLIP](https://github.com/openai/CLIP), [IRRA](https://github.com/anosorae/IRRA).
 We sincerely appreciate for their contributions.